prakharmrsl/easypcceo.github.io/pages/game-hosts/squad/squad.md

   </tr>
 </table>

+Here's the deal:

+You're looking for Squad server hosting.
+Right on bro.

+I'm going to skip the BS introduction and get down to business, so you can get back to the battlefield where you belong.

+In this article, we're talking about the best Squad server hosting companies on the market.

+I've been hosting Squad servers for several years now, and have tried many different companies, most of which sucked.

+To save you the frustration and waste of money I had to deal with, here are the best options in terms of speed, support, and price to performance:

 ## About Squad

 <img class="lazyload" alt="squad" data-src="/img/game-hosts/squad/game.jpg">

 If you somehow managed to make it to this article without learning about Squad, here's a chance to enlighten yourself.